Atholos/Musicproject/README.md

 **Music Upload Project.**

+This Project is currently running and can be accessed from [10.114.32.39/app/](http://10.114.32.39/app/).
+**NOTE**: App can be only accessed from Metropolia UACs intranet!
+You'll either have to be on site or use a vpn to connect to vpn.metropolia.fi.
+For this you need student/teacher credentials!

 **How to Deploy.**
  1. Download this project to your machine
  2. with node run NPM intstall package.json.
 This will get you all of the required dependencies